Rasmus Ankersen is one of Europe’s leading speakers on the subject of Personal Development.

-Over a period of six months Rasmus toured the world training and living with the world’s best athletes and their coaches.
+For six months, Rasmus toured the world training and living with the world’s best athletes and their coaches.

 You will learn:

-- How to spot the talent that the competition overlook.
+- How to spot the talent that your competition is overlooking.

 - The difference between “talent that shouts” and talent that whispers”.